MICHELLE ALEXANDER

 CHRISTIE VALENTIN-BATI

-Christie Valentin-Bati is suburban kid now mostly grown up with an MFA from Columbia College.
-She is an interdisciplinary poet and artist who’s creative work and pedagogy emphasizes the quotidian as the bulk of life resides in the ordinary.
-Her work has received honorable mention in the 2022 and 2021 Academy of American Poet’s Poetry Contest, has been commissioned by the ACLU of Illinois, and exhibited in Porous Gallery Davis Street Drawing Room.
-More of her work can be found at @christie.vbati or https://bit.ly/christievb.
+Christie Valentin-Bati (she/her) is suburban kid from Florida now mostly grown up with an M.F.A from Columbia College.
+She is a poet first, a photographer second, and somewhat of a musician under that.
+Her work has received honorable mention in the 2022 and 2021 Academy of American Poet’s Poetry Contest, was been commissioned by the ACLU of Illinois, and exhibited in Porous Gallery and Davis Street Drawing Room.
+She is the poetry editor of Millstone Magazine (@millstone.mag).
+The rest of her work can be found at @christie.vbati or https://bit.ly/christievb.

 MAYDA DEL VALLE